The Selkie Bride

 One night, her youngest son saw the magical Selkie cloak.
 It shone in the moonlight.

-Take cloak from box and shine torch on it.
+Take material from box and shine torch on it.

 He took it and gave it to his mother, who took him by the hand